-An early launch colour Ford Escort 1.3 Ghia Mk3 family owned since 1986.
+An early launch colour Ford Escort 1.3 Ghia Mk3 in long term family ownership.

 Finished in factory original ‘Ghia’ spec Durham and Crushed Velour trim in Shark Grey colour scheme, (Code TK), the seats are very clean and generally wear free with no rips or tears.
 The matching door cards with wood inserts are in excellent order.
 All switchgear is functional, and the soft finish dashboard has just one small hairline crack, incredible for a Mk3 Escort!
-The parcel shelf is intact, straight and complete with the correct cord hangers.
-Even the factory Ford RST 21P push button radio cassette remains fitted and functional with switch controlled electric aerial.
+The parcel shelf is intact, straight and complete with the correct cord hangers and two speakers for a modern CD player.
+The factory Ford RST 21P push button radio cassette remains with the car.
 This wonderfully presented interior is exactly as Ford intended, a real delight for the enthusiast.

 ENGINE & TRANSMISSION

 The time proven transverse mounted 1300 OHC engine develops 69bhp, ample to keep in flow with modern traffic.
 The engine is wonderfully quiet and smooth, owing to a lifetime of fastidious care and maintenance.
 A manual choke Webber carburettor has been fitted to improve reliability.
 In April 2020 a full service was carried out along with a cambelt and water pump change.
 The engine bay is clean with factory plates, stickers and panels stamps to the original factory wings.
 The four-speed synchromesh gearbox with remote shift is light and a joy to use.